REGENCY GIRLS at The Old Globe

 As the lady’s maid Dabney, Alabado is funny and, as a servant, the most aware of the precariousness of how the world works for women who find themselves outside of society's bounds, or the protection of being of the noble class.

 LaManna is a scene stealer as the conniving Lady Catherine, who finds most people, including her two daughters, interchangeable as long as she gets what she wants.
-LaManna has two standout songs, one is the first act fast-paced patter song, “Take a Letter” with the equally funny Souza as Scutter, and the other is the second act “How Long (In 1810?)” as midwife Madame Restelle.
+LaManna has two standout songs: one is the first act's fast-paced patter song, “Take a Letter,” with the equally funny Souza as Scutter, and the other is the second act's “How Long (In 1810?)” as midwife Madame Restelle.
 (If you think this character is anachronistic, I encourage you to look up the real Madame Restelle.)

 Walker, as Stanton, is gentle and sweetly supportive of Elinor while dreaming of his own life goals.
 Gibbs as Dingley makes the most out of Dingley’s many terrible nobleman habits, and has a fantastic character moment in the second act, though to say more would ruin the fun.
 Souza as Scutter is charming and funny, and proves they can also play a spineless cad in the second act.

-Directed and choreographed by Josh Rhodes, the show is full of energy and physicality and keeps a fast pace.
-The book written by Jennifer Crittenden and Gabrielle Allan plays with historical, literary, and fairytale inspiration in names, plot framing, and character archetypes, but then has fun subverting them.
-It does not shy away from being funny and broadly declarative about personal agency, bodily and maternal autonomy, and stepping outside rigidly drawn societal roles.
+Directed and choreographed by Josh Rhodes, the show is full of energy and physicality, maintaining a fast pace.
+The book, written by Jennifer Crittenden and Gabrielle Allan, draws inspiration from historical, literary, and fairytale elements in its names, plot framing, and character archetypes, but then subverts them for fun.
+It does not shy away from being humorous and broadly declarative about personal agency, bodily autonomy, and maternal autonomy, as well as stepping outside rigidly drawn societal roles.

-The music by Curtis Moore, with lyrics by Amanda Green, equally takes traditional musical theatre and pop song types for inspiration and makes them their own.
-The lyrics had the audience laughing throughout, and Moore's up-tempo score had the audience in high spirits.
-Music Direction by Patrick Sulken is excellent and leads a talented nine-person orchestra.
+The music by Curtis Moore, with lyrics by Amanda Green, draws inspiration from both traditional musical theatre and pop song types, making them their own.
+The lyrics had the audience laughing throughout, and Moore's upbeat score kept them in high spirits.
+Music Direction by Patrick Sulken is excellent, leading a talented nine-piece orchestra.

 Along with the previously mentioned songs, other standouts include ”What Does That Make Me?” a first-act contemplation, “Leave It To The Men,” which is very funny, if infuriating, when you realize not much of those opinions have changed from 1810, and “We Are Never Going Back There Again,” a high-energy and motivating closing number.

 The costume design by David I. Reynoso is gorgeous; playful, colorful, flattering to everyone in the cast, and deeply covetable.
 The costumes set the tone for the Regency period, but also work well with the physical comedy, quick changes, and boisterous overall tone.
-Like the script, Reynoso takes literary and fairytale inspirations in colors and compositions.
+Like the script, Reynoso draws inspiration from literary and fairytale elements in colors and compositions.

 (from left) Janine LaManna as Madame Restell, Krystina Alabado as Dabney, Ryann Redmond as Petunia, Isabelle McCalla as Elinor, and Kate Rockwell as Jane in Regency Girls, 2025.
 Photo by Jim Cox.